Italian Cuisine

 Storage and Reheating

-Gnocchi can be stored in an airtight container in the refrigerator for up to 3 days.
-To reheat, simply sauté in a pan with a bit of olive oil until heated through.
-Gnocchi can also be frozen; just make sure to separate them on a baking sheet before transferring to a freezer bag.
+Store uncooked gnocchi in a floured container in the refrigerator for up to two days.
+Cooked gnocchi can be refrigerated for up to three days.
+Reheat by sautéing in a pan with a bit of butter or olive oil.
+Gnocchi can also be frozen, just ensure they are spread out on a baking sheet before transferring to a freezer bag.

 Cooking Mistakes